Sri Lanka victims: Citizens of at least 9 countries killed

 SRI LANKA: The vast majority of the victims were believed to be Sri Lankan citizens, many of them members of the island nation’s Christian minority.

-UK: Sri Lanka’s top diplomat in Britain says authorities know of eight British nationals killed in the bombings.
+U.K.: Sri Lanka’s top diplomat in Britain says authorities know of eight British nationals killed in the bombings.

 INDIA: Indian officials say five Indians died in the attacks.